berylrb/favorite-shows/README.md

-# Favorite Shows App
+# Queue App

-This app will help you list your favorite TV shows so that other users can find new shows to watch based on common interests.
+This app allows users to collect their favorite TV shows and view other users' favorite shows to help them decide what to watch next.

+Visit the Queue app at <a href="https://beryl-queue.herokuapp.com/" target="_blank">https://beryl-queue.herokuapp.com//a>.

+Additionally, check out the trello board used for planning this app at <a href="https://trello.com/b/VBQIEHJN/tv-show-app" target="_blank">https://trello.com/b/VBQIEHJN/tv-show-app</a>.